 But more importantly, I hope you will enjoy my writing enough to want to then recommend to your friends that they buy and read my book.
 You may even wish to purchase copies to give as gifts to those friends.

-So, if you do read, and if you’re looking for something new to read and are willing to help me get the word out to others that they may also be interested in reading what I’ve written, then click below and download your free copies of Hockey Night on Bellefair Avenue and 50 Ways to Lose Your Liver.
-(And you may want to subscribe to my blog while you’re at it; I’ll be posting more free stories here as time goes on.)
+So, if you do read, and if you’re looking for something new to read and are willing to help me get the word out to others who you think may also be interested in reading what I’ve written, then click below and download your free copies of Hockey Night on Bellefair Avenue and 50 Ways to Lose Your Liver.
+(And you may want to subscribe to my blog while you’re at it.)

 I know there will be people out there, especially other writers, who will consider this to be an undesirable precedent I’m setting by giving away my work, not expecting to be paid for what I write, but I ask that you please bear with me.
 I feel as though I’m on the cusp of something revolutionary with this concept.
 If you don’t believe me, read Linchpin and see if it gives you similar ideas as well.